Partial classification of spectrum maximizing products for pairs of $2\times2$ matrices: Introduction

 \section{Introduction}

-Given a family of square matrices it is a common problem to study the maximal growth rate of products from that family.
+Given a set of square matrices it is a common problem to study the maximal growth rate of products from that set.
 To this end we introduce the following definition: \begin{definition} Let $\mathcal{A}$ be a bounded set of real $d\times d$ matrices.
 The \emph{joint spectral radius} (JSR in short) of $\mathcal{A}$ is given by:

 where $\mathcal{A}^{*k}$ denotes the collection of all products of elements of~$\mathcal{A}$ with length $k$ and $\|\cdot\|$ is any matrix norm. \end{definition} The study of this quantity has been done since the 1960's, beginning with Rota and Strang \cite{rota-strang} who introduced it.
-For any $k$ and any matrix norm $\|\cdot\|$, the joint spectral radius satisfies the \emph{three members inequalities}:
+For any $k$ and any matrix norm $\|\cdot\|$, the joint spectral radius satisfies the \emph{three members inequalities} (See \cite{Jungers} for more details):

 where $\rho$ denotes the spectral radius.
 The upper bound converges to the $\JSR$ by definition.
-If we take the $\limsup$ the lower bound also converges by following theorem of Berger-Wang: \begin{theorem} \cite{berger-wang} For a bounded family of matrices $\mathcal{A}$
+If we take the $\limsup$ the lower bound also converges by the following theorem of Berger-Wang: \begin{theorem} \cite{berger-wang} For a bounded set of matrices $\mathcal{A}$

-\end{theorem} In this paper we will focus our attention to products that attain the joint spectral radius in the following way: \begin{definition} Let $\Pi\in \mathcal{A}^{*k}$ be a primitive product of length $k$.
+\end{theorem} In this paper, we will focus our attention on products that attain the joint spectral radius in a particular way.
+We only consider primitive products which refers to a product that is not a power of some shorter product. \begin{definition} Let $\Pi\in \mathcal{A}^{*k}$ be a primitive product of length $k$.
 We say that $\Pi$ is a \emph{spectrum maximizing product} (\emph{SMP} in short) if